sariahmghames/NeuroSyM-prediction/NeuroSyM-darnn/scripts/README.md

 ## Neuro-Symbolic approah for the Input and Time Attention Series Prediction

-Navigate to the directoty scripts_longterm/ to start the training To Get started you can launch the shell scripts:
+Navigate to the directoty scripts_longterm/ to start the training To Get started you can run the shell scripts:
 - peds_pre_caf_new1.sh for the 48 times steps prediction
 - peds_pre_caf_new2.sh for the 80 time steps prediction